 (Reason: To not inadvertently adopt other codes (i.e.: Wildland Urban Interface Code etc...) by reference.)
+Section 202; amend definition of Existing Building as follows:

 Existing Building - A building erected prior to the date of adoption of the appropriate code, or one for which a legal building permit has been issued., structure, or space, with an approved final inspection issued under a code edition which is at least 2 published code editions preceding the currently adopted building code; or a change of occupancy.